fasko-web/discord-gameserver-bots/README.md

 `SHOW_USER_INPUT` | Toggles whether Discord will reply back with the command used, alongside the bot's response.
 Default: `false`
 `SERVER_QUERY_INTERVAL` | The interval your game server will be queried.
 Only required if you're not using a web API.
 Default: `1 minute`
 `API_QUERY_INTERVAL` | The interval your web API will be queried.
 Only required if you're not using the server query.
 Default: `30 seconds`
 `PTERODACTYL_QUERY_INTERVAL` | The interval your Pterodactyl Panel's API will be queried.
 Only required if you plan on using it.
+This should always be set lower than your server or API query interval.
 Default: `15 seconds`

 </details>